pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 - `outline.showanonymous = '~'`: set the name to be used for anonymous functions (0.81+); set to `false` to hide anonymous functions.
 - `outline.showflat = false`: show all functions as one list (no hierarchy) (0.91+).
 - `outline.showmethodindicator = false`: show different icons for method indicators (0.81+).
-- `outline.showonefile = false`: show only functions from the current active file in the outline (0.81+); when set to `false`, show several files in the outline with the current one expanded.
+- `outline.showonefile = false`: show only functions from the current active file in the outline (0.81+);
+set to `false` to show several files in the outline with the current one expanded.
-- `outline.sort = false`: sort functions by name (0.91+); when set to `false`, show functions in the order of their appearance.
+- `outline.sort = false`: sort functions by name (0.91+);
+set to `false` to show functions in the order of their appearance.

 ## Static analyzer